 Dr Henry Mandeville, Consultant Paediatric Clinical Oncologist at The Royal Marsden, said: “We are immensely grateful to James and Charlotte for their amazing dedication, drive and combined efforts in fundraising during this very difficult time.

 “The projects they have funded will help us identify drugs that sensitise Ewing Sarcoma and other paediatric sarcoma cells to radiotherapy, and provide evidence to help us deliver more effective targeted treatments for more children like Harry in the future.”

 Harry was diagnosed with cancer on 2 August 2018 when a routine scan on a small lump showed a tumour the size of a large baked potato inside Harry’s right chest, he had Ewing’s Sarcoma; a rare bone cancer.
 Harry was 4.
 In the space of a few minutes on that hot sunny afternoon the Shaw Family's life was changed forever.

 Harry’s parents, Charlotte and James, set up Harry’s Giant Pledge to raise money for The Royal Marsden Cancer Charity.
 Their aim is to raise money for research into Ewing’s Sarcoma and other childhood cancers to ensure children like Harry have a better chance of surviving.

 On 29 April 2019 tragically five-year-old Harry Shaw was given 1 week to live after a 9 month battle against Ewing’s Sarcoma.
-Despite this terminal diagnosis he's still fighting to stay alive, and he and his family have raised over £100,000 to support research into children's cancer.
+He and his family have raised over £100,000 to support research into children's cancer.